-It is the policy of the Academy that in the interests of health and safety of all pupils, the wearing of jewellery in all PE and games shall be forbidden.
+It is the policy of the Academy that in the interests of health and safety of all pupils, the wearing of jewellery is not permitted in the Academy.

 Pupils wearing jewellery will be required to remove it before the PE lesson and replace it after lesson.
 Members of staff may not remove or replace jewellery.